Lunartyx/PortainerKubernetes/README.md

 ## Portainer installation

-To install portainer to our cluster we use this command `curl -L https://downloads.portainer.io/ce2-19/portainer-agent-stack.yml -o portainer-agent-stack.yml`
+To install portainer to our cluster we use this command<br />
+`curl -L https://downloads.portainer.io/ce2-19/portainer-agent-stack.yml -o portainer-agent-stack.yml`<br />

 `docker stack deploy -c portainer-agent-stack.yml portainer`

 You will need to wait about a minute until the container is fully up.
-After that you can access the Webinterface with your ip.
+After that you can access the Webinterface with your ip.<br />

 `https://<YOUR IP ADDRESS>:9443/#!/init/admin`

 After you set you password you may be asked to restart your container.
-To do so list you containers and restart it.
+To do so list you containers and restart it.<br />
-`docker container ls`
+`docker container ls`<br />
-Important take the portainer-ce container
+Important take the portainer-ce container<br />
-`docker restart <container ID>`
+`docker restart <container ID>`<br />

 ## Portainer config